-Samantha Fuller and Nia Swift of Service Works Global talk to FM magazine, Australia’s leading online and printed bi-monthly publication, about using integrated payment mechanisms to improve operational performance in PPPs.
+Samantha Fuller and Nia Swift of Service Works Global talk to FM magazine about using integrated payment mechanisms to improve operational performance in PPPs.
 The article below was published in the magazine’s December / January edition.

 As Australia’s PPP market continues to grow and evolve, measures must be taken to manage performance and maximise efficiencies in the operational phase of the contract for its duration.
 Managing complex contract terms and maintaining data integrity using spreadsheets is challenging.
 Add in the need to provide transparency and auditability and spreadsheets are underwhelming to say the least.

 A well implemented O&M (operations and maintenance) software system can offer an alternative to the mayhem of spreadsheets.
 Through the management of asset lifecycle data to the automatic calculation of deductions, an O&M system is an enabler to robust contract management.
 Not only are deduction failures easier to manage, access to the data affecting the whole contract will help to provide value for money through benchmarking, trend reporting and financial management.

 Operation and maintenance (O&M) software has opened up new possibilities for contract management, becoming cornerstone apparatus into which other systems can be linked.
 For example, many organisations are now using mobile devices to manage work and operatives remotely, and integration with systems like building management systems (BMS) and building information modelling (BIM) is providing seamless information flow and increased visibility to improved building performance.